semimod/DMT-core/doc/source/index.rst

 The project ist still in its infancy, though many things already work.
 Here is an incomplete list of already working stuff:

-- HiCUML2 scalable model parameter extraction
-- HiCUML0 model parameter extraction
-- NGSpice, Xyce, Spectre and ADS circuit simulator interface
+- NGSpice and Xyce circuit simulator interface
-- DEVICE, Spring and Hdev TCAD simulator interface
+- Hdev TCAD simulator interface
 - Data management with pandas
 - Typical electrical engineering relevant equations such as S-to-Z parameter conversions and so on are mostly implemented
+- Verilog-AMS model parameter reading and handling in model cards
 - Many examples
 - Many test cases

 Currently ongoing projects:

-- VSource model availability
 - Our partner project `VAE <https://man.sr.ht/~dspom/openvaf_doc/verilogae/>`_, a new verilog-A compiler aimed at replacing ADMS once and for all

 Ongoing goals: